celeritas-project/celeritas/doc/appendices/development.rst

 code windows to be open side-by-side.
 Generally, statements longer than 80 columns should be broken into sub-expressions for improved readability anyway -- the ``auto`` keyword can help a lot with this.
-The post-commit formatting hook in :file:`scripts/dev` can take care of this automatically.
+The post-commit formatting hook in :file:`scripts/dev` (execute :file:`scripts/dev/install-commit-hooks.sh` to set up this script) can take care of clang formatting automatically.

 Certain decorations (separators, Doxygen comment structure, etc.) are standard throughout the code.
 Use the :file:`celeritas-gen.py` script